DinoHub-SubT/deploy_operations/azurebooks/README.md

         # Shows the user the azure deployment
         subt cloud terraform plan

 - Errors: if you see `"Error: Initialization required.
-Please see the error message above."`, please do `subtf_init.sh` again.
+Please see the error message above."`, please do `subt cloud terraform init` again.

 **Apply the terraform infrastructure setup to Azure**